The Sun (Nigeria)

-The Daily Sun is a Nigerian daily print newspaper founded and published in KiriKiri Industrial Layout, Lagos, Nigeria.
+The Sun is a Nigerian daily print newspaper founded and published in KiriKiri Industrial Layout, Lagos, Nigeria.

-As of 2011 The Sun had a daily print run of 130,000 copies, and 135,000 for weekend titles, with an average of 80% sales.
+As of 2011, The Sun had a daily print run of 130,000 copies, and 135,000 for weekend titles, with an average of 80% sales.
 This made The Sun the highest-selling newspaper in Nigeria.

-History & About
+History

 The Daily Sun was incorporated on 29 March 2001.
 It started production as a weekly on 18 January 2003 and as a daily on 16 June 2003.
 The target audience is young adults in the 18–45 age bracket and in the A, B, and C social-economic classes.
 The paper is similar in format and logo to a popular newspaper, The Sun, in the United Kingdom, but the two papers are unrelated.